-This document describes first the installation and setup for Windows (supported Windows 8, 8.1, and 10, all for 64-bit).
+This document describes first the installation and setup of SAGE2 for Windows (Windows 8, 8.1, and 10, all for 64-bit).
 Windows 10 is preferred (most tested).
 It should work similarly for Home, Pro, and Enterprise editions of Windows.
 The installation focuses on a single machine setup, which is highly recommended for a first setup.